We all have special and memorable dates that we cherish.

 Two – Your Most Important Accessory Is Your MINDSET

-I’ve always been an advocate for and a student of self improvement and personal development.
+I have always been an advocate for and a student of self improvement and personal development.
 I attribute my knack for reading these types of materials as being a catalyst for developing the mindset that has led me to create this alternative lifestyle I am living.

 The skills I have learned over the past two decades of studying this stuff has been a lifesaver for me in regards to dealing with problems on the road.